TanmeenPatel/DPS-Trading-Platform/README.md

 # DPS-Trading-Platform

-welcome to the repository of the godforsaken trading platform project, created by 3 students in the course of one week. filled with potential depression, breakdowns, and exhiliration, we invite you to ride along us in this journey of self-discovery and frustration
+welcome to the repository of the godforsaken trading platform project, created by 3 students in the course of 3 days. filled with potential depression, breakdowns, and exhiliration, we invite you to ride along us in this journey of self-discovery and frustration